ewilson/python-euler/README.md

 #### Performance

 The _one-minute rule_ that Project-Euler mentions is surely a bit outdated.
-I'm including my `timeit` results in the `docstring` of each function, and I'm going to try to keep individual problems under 60 milliseconds in any case.
+I'm including my `timeit` results in the `docstring` of each function, and I'm going to try to keep individual problems under 1 second for now.

-I'll try to keep the cumulative computation time under 1 second.
+I'll try to keep the cumulative computation time under 1 minute.
-Currently all tests can be run in under 10 milliseconds.
+Currently all tests can be run in under 1 second.

 #### Tests